Responsibility for pre-teens and teenagers: what you need to know

 You might say ‘no’ to decisions that relate to potentially dangerous activities.

-Making the ‘no’ option work is about good communication and setting clear limits on behaviour.
+Making the ‘no’ option work is about good communication and clear limits on behaviour.
 For example, the way you say ‘no’ matters.
-Giving the impression you absolutely forbid something might not be as helpful as saying, ‘I am not going to agree to this at this stage because …’.
+Rather than forbidding something, it might be better to say, ‘I am not going to agree to this at this stage because …’.
+Also, if you stay calm and explain why something isn’t OK just now, it’ll help your child accept the decision.

 The ‘maybe’ option